Infinite-step stationarity of rotor walk and the wired spanning forest: Proof of the technical lemmas

 \subsection{The third technical lemma}

 Throughout the rest of this paper, we will often require $G$ to satisfy the assumption \eqref{equation: 1End}, which we restate here for the convenience of the reader:

 We now state the main lemma of this subsection. \begin{lemma} Suppose that $G$ is a transient graph for which \eqref{equation: 1End} holds, and $Z$ is nonempty and finite.
-Then, for any $\varepsilon>0$, we have for any sufficiently large $r:=r(\varepsilon,G,Z)$ that
+Then, for any $\varepsilon>0$, there exists a positive $r:=r(\varepsilon,G,Z)$ such that

-where $\rho_R$ is sampled from $\owusf(Z_R)$. \end{lemma} (Note that the choice of the constant $r$ in Lemma~\ref{lemma: tightness ouroboros} does not depend on the initial location $a$!)
+where $\rho_R$ is sampled from $\owusf(Z_R)$. \end{lemma} (Note that the choice of the constant $r$ in Lemma~\ref{lemma: tightness ouroboros} does not depend on the initial location $a$.)
 Intuitively speaking, Lemma~\ref{lemma: tightness ouroboros} says that $\Ec_{r,W}$ is a rare event with the right choice of the sink.

 Our proof of Lemma~\ref{lemma: tightness ouroboros} uses two technical lemmas from \cite{JR08} and \cite{HLM08}; we restate them here for the convenience of the reader.